iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - **Iterative** Process | Stops when there is no further Classification.
 - Different Starting Points ( Random Centroid Selected ) Create Different Clusters
 - **Elbow** Method : Sum of Squared Distance get smaller as the Number of Clusters Increases

-2. K Nearest Neighbours
-- Calculate Distance between Test Data and Each Row of Training Data
-- Sort the Calculated Distance in Ascending Order
-- Get Top Rows Nearest to it or most Frequent Classes
-- Return the Prediction.

 2. Hierarchical